 Also, even though you’ll have hot water continuously, there’s a limit to how much can be produced at a given time.
 You might not get hot water if you have a shower, dishwasher, and washing machine running simultaneously.

 Dallas, Texas 75206

 We bring more than five decades of experience to our client.
 No job is too big or too small.
-Every member of our team has been in the plumbing trades for at least 10 years.
-In addition, our support staff offers more than 100 years of combined experience in the plumbing business.
+Every member of our team has been in the plumbing trades for at least ten years.
+Also, our support staff offers more than 100 years of combined experience in the plumbing business.